encho253/Spring_Boot_Workshop/README.md

 ```

 ### 11. Create an empty React project in Visual Studio Code
+- Create somewhere a new folder
+- Open Visual Studio Code, Navigate to File -> Open Folder -> Select the folder that you have recently created
+- From the menu **Terminal** open a new Terminal and type the command:
-- use the command: **npx create-react-app studentfrontend**
+             **npx create-react-app studentfrontend**
-- the generated project contains two files with the important logic, everything else is just a boilerplate
+- The generated project contains two files with the important logic, everything else is just a boilerplate
 ![React_Project_Structure](https://github.com/encho253/Spring_Boot_Workshop/assets/13778374/4889e133-d6b0-496f-a41a-9a018b16333d)

 ### 12. Replace the code in App.js with the following Registration form code